 Wordly Wise: We began our work in Wordly Wise each week, and learning a new set of words to understand and develop our vocabulary.
 Beginning in January, we will begin to use the book instead of on-line work, to help monitor our progress in class.

-Reading Novels: We will continue with our second class novel, “Holes” this month.
-Hopefully, view the movie as well, to compare the book and the movie.
+Reading Novels: We will continue with our third class novel, “A Wrinkle in Time, and hopefully, view the movie as well, to compare the book and the movie.

-The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required AR Points each Trimester. **This Trimester the required AR points are: 20.
-Next Trimester is: 25!
+The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required AR Points each Trimester. **This Trimester the required AR points are: 25 Points!

 SCIENCE: We are studying and applying the Scientific Method with some simple individual and group experiments done in class.
 We are also learning about the Earth and Space Systems, the importance of recycling, and how to best take care of our environment in Lessons 3 & 4 in our new Science program.